 MODERN SLAVERY STATEMENT

-We take pride in the conditions of employment for all our employees within Britannia and its Managers, Tindall Riley (Britannia) Limited and Tindall Riley Europe Sarl (together “the Managers”).
+We take pride in the conditions of employment for all our employees within the Britannia Group and its Managers, Tindall Riley (Britannia) Limited and Tindall Riley Europe Sarl (together “the Managers”).

-Given the nature of our business, it is considered that there is minimal risk, either within Britannia, the Managers or the limited supply chains which support our business activities, that we are in any way involved, or complicit, in slavery or human trafficking.
+Given the nature of our business, it is considered that there is minimal risk, either within the Britannia Group, the Managers or the limited supply chains which support our business activities, that we are in any way involved, or complicit, in slavery or human trafficking.

-Britannia is a mutual P&I Club providing P&I and FD&D cover to shipowners and charterers worldwide.
+Britannia and Britannia Europe are mutual P&I Clubs providing P&I and FD&D cover to shipowners and charterers worldwide.
 Britannia Holdings has the controlling interest in both Britannia and Britannia Europe.

 OUR SUPPLY CHAINS

-Britannia’s and the Managers’ supply chains are limited.
+The Britannia Group’s and the Managers’ supply chains are limited.
 We offer insurance mediation solutions and are accountable to our regulators in the UK (both the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA)) and in Luxembourg (the CAA).
-We use routine services for the maintenance and support of our worldwide office operations e.g. in London, Hong Kong and Japan e.g. cleaning and technical support services for such things as air conditioning, IT, telephones and communications infrastructure.
+We use routine services for the maintenance and support of our worldwide office operations in Greece, Hong Kong, Japan, London and Singapore e.g. cleaning and technical support services for such things as air conditioning, IT, telephones and communications infrastructure.
 We do not act as a producer, manufacturer or retailer of physical goods and have no supply chain in relation to such activities.